dahamv/dahamv.github.io/technologies/html/css.md

 }
 ```
 Wrapping the body contents in a div.
-NOTE: Divs, h1-6s always start with a newline.
-There are other elements like this
+NOTE: Block level element like divs, h1-6s, inputs always start with a newline.
+      lables are inline.
+You can change it to become a block level element (display:block)

 ```HTML
 <body>